gpetters94/Shades-of-gray-theme/README.md

 `~/.thunderbird/<name-of-your-profile>/chrome/userChrome.css`

+Lightning uses its own bright colors in default setting.
+The option for using the theme colors is hidden as *Accessibility*.
+Open the Thunderbird settings and activate the checkbox *Optimize colors for accesibility* in calendar area.

 If you change a Shades-of-gray theme color, it is not necessary to copy the file again.
 You can simply comment out the current theme color in `userChrome.css` (Thunderbird and Firefox) and comment in the new theme color value.

 #### Firefox
-The file `userChrome.css` in folder `Firefox-Shades-of-gray` contains some customizations to Shades-of-gray.
+The file `userChrome.css` in folder `Firefox-Shades-of-gray` contains theme adaptation to Shades-of-gray.
 To enable the customizations, copy the file or its content to this location:

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userChrome.css`